ajithvl/AppiumInspector/README.md

 A basic inspector for [Appium](http://appium.io/).
 Its built using HTML and JS with jQuery library.

-Reason to Build: The curent appium inspector does not map elements correctly if the App switches to landscape mode.
+Reason to Build: The current Appium Inspector does not map elements correctly if the App switches to landscape mode.
 So its currently built to be used on top of [Appium UI](https://bitbucket.org/appium/appium.app/downloads).

 NOTE: I havn't tested it on apps which use portrait orientation.
+Feel free to fix any issues:)

 How To Use:
 -----------